Arts & Sciences or Global Health - King's College London -King's College London

 Students must have a minimum grade point average of 3.30.

 There is no language prerequisite for this program.

 Students must have at least a sophomore (second year) status at their home university.

-All students must submit an official transcript, letter of recommendation and a personal statement with their application.
+All students must submit an letter of recommendation and a letter of intent along with with the standard ISA application.